 Web designers are a dime a dozen.
 There are almost as many of them as there are lawyers!
 While this gives you plenty of choices, it also can make it difficult to find a designer who will do a good job and do it on schedule.

 I am continually shocked at how little research people do before hiring a designer.
 Don’t make this mistake.
 Look into the reputation and background of the candidates you are considering.
-Yes, their portfolio looks nice, but would you expect anything differently?
+Yes, their portfolio looks nice, but would you expect anything different?
 Do searches for “designer name + complaints”.
 Take a look at review sites to see what others are saying.
 If you see a number of negative comments, you should mark the designer off your list of potential candidates.

 The Artist Mentality